TonyRugg/ocr-machine/training_strikethrough/README.md

 ##### Note
+- Since adding the **__init__.py** files to the folders I have not gone through and adjusted the imports from "module" to ".module"
-I am unable to share this publicly because of the confidential nature of the training set.
+- I am unable to share this publicly because of the confidential nature of the training set.
 Perhaps a new training set could be made from public domain data at some point.